ManirahoJean/start-repo/README.md

 # Start
-add project description on Github
+add project description on Github and work on it